-However, only Al assistance is not enough.
+However, just assistance is not enough.
 According to the case of Ellie, people tend to have an emotional connection with the interlocutor.
-Ellie is an AI psychologist that has primarily been used to treat military personnel suffering from PTSD.
+Ellie is an AI psychologist that is essentially used to help military workers suffering from PTSD.
 She uses verbal and nonverbal cues and engages in a conversation.
-Interesting about her is that patients prefer talking to Ellie over a person.
+Interestingly enough patients that experienced talking with her, prefer talking to Ellie over a real person.
 People didn’t feel judged and were provided with more information.
-This is important to understand what kind of assistance people feel comfortable with.
+This is important because it shows what kind of assistance people feel comfortable talking with.

-All that aside, there are ways to make your bot more human.
-By giving it enough character and personality you can make it seem more alive.
-This will help engage customers who prefer to have human assistance helping them.
+All things considered, there are a few ways to make your chatbot more human.
+By giving it character and personality you can make them seem more human-like.
+This will bring multiple benefits to your business, and it will help engage customers who prefer to have human assistance.

 - 58% of consumers have used voice search for local business information within the last year

 - 46% of users who use voice search look for a local business on a daily basis

 - 27% of them visit the website of a local business after they’ve conducted a voice search

 Voice search revolutionizes the way people look for the product, service, and information.

 Simplicity and speed of voice search will take an even bigger role in searching for content.
 Take that in consideration when adjusting your marketing tools and integrate a smart voice chatbot.